-Palestinian kills British woman in Jerusalem, packed with Holy Week, Passover visitors
+Palestinian stabs UK woman in Jerusalem amid Easter fetes

-JERUSALEM (AP) — A Palestinian man stabbed a young British tourist to death in Jerusalem as she traveled on the light rail close to the Old City, which was packed with Christians observing Good Friday and Jews enjoying Passover, police and hospital officials said.
+JERUSALEM (AP) — A Palestinian man stabbed a young British tourist to death in Jerusalem as she traveled on the light rail close to the Old City, which was packed with Christians celebrating Good Friday and Jews enjoying Passover, police and hospital officials said.

 It was the latest bloodshed in a wave of attacks by Palestinians mostly acting on their own against Israeli civilians and security forces that erupted in 2015.